code-workshop-kit/code-workshop-kit/README.md

 Make sure you have some HTML index file.
 By default the server will look for `./index.html`, but you can override this by passing the `--app-index` flag.

+> Note: do not change the root directory (es-dev-server --root-dir flag) if you plan on using the CWK app shell.
+> The components for this app shell are located inside your node_modules, which the dev server can only access if node_modules is nested somewhere inside the root directory that it serves from.

 ### Scaffolding participant files

 ```sh